-The founder of the London Academy of Burlesque, Jo King has more than 30 years of experience in burlesque.
+British Burlesque Legend and the founder of the London Academy of Burlesque, Jo King, aka Goodtime Mama Jojo has more than 30 years of experience in burlesque.

-At the beginning, Howard interviewed her for research and subsequently created a monologue for the show based on her story.
-But she also trained Javine Hylton for the initial showcase and production then took part in the shows as hostess and then actress.
+At the beginning, Burlexe creator Howard interviewed her for research and subsequently created a monologue for the show based on her stories.
+She also trained Javine Hylton for the initial showcase and production then took part in the shows as hostess and actress.

-But the magic she brings goes well beyond just that… she’s choreographer, adviser, performer, champion, guru and we’re lucky enough to be able to call her, friend.
+But the magic she brings goes well beyond just that… she’s our choreographer, adviser, performer, champion, guru and we’re lucky enough to be able to call her our friend too.

 Find out why we love her so, below